-I’ve learned the hard way that it is best to be circumspect when offering commentary about pregnancy, especially when women are around.
+I’ve learned the hard way: It is best to be circumspect when offering commentary about pregnancy, especially when women are around.

-So, it’s with some hesitation that I bring up the latest scientific insight developed by a team of researchers from Spain.
+So, it’s with some hesitation I bring up the latest scientific insight developed by a team of researchers from Spain.
 These investigators discovered that pregnancy alters a woman’s brain.
-In fact, pregnancy reduces her gray matter.1 (Okay, Fuz.
+In fact, pregnancy reduces her grey matter.1 (Okay Fuz.
 Hold your tongue.
 Don’t say what you’re thinking.)

-But, as it turns out, the loss of gray matter is a good thing.
-In fact, it reveals the elegant design of the human brain and adds to the growing evidence for human exceptionalism.
+But, as it turns out, the loss of grey matter is a good thing.
+In fact, it reveals the elegant design of the human brain and adds to the growing evidence of human exceptionalism.
 This scientific advance also has implications for the pro-life movement.

 To characterize the effect of pregnancy on brain structure, the research team employed a prospective study design.
 They imaged the brains of women who wanted to become pregnant for the first time.
 Then, they imaged the brains of the subjects once the women had given birth.
 Finally, they imaged the brains of the subjects two years after birth, if they didn’t become pregnant again.
 As controls, they imaged the brains of women who had never been pregnant and the brains of the fathers.

 The Effects of Pregnancy on Women’s Brains